 The GOP falls painfully short on environmental issues, at the expense of their electoral prospects and their constituents

-Photo credit: Chandan Khanna / AFP via Getty Images. / Devastation from last month’s Hurricane Helene.
+Devastation from last month’s Hurricane Helene. / Photo credit: Chandan Khanna / AFP via Getty Images.

-By: Chloe Hunt
+By Chloe Hunt

 Tracking Hurricane Milton in Florida, I couldn’t help but become teary-eyed hearing famed meteorologist John Morales’ emotional coverage of the life-threatening storm.
 In this brief segment, Morales discussed how climate change is bringing, and will continue to bring, more deadly, catastrophic weather events that threaten the livelihoods of millions around the world.
 “I apologize,” he said.
 “This is just horrific.”